 Per the terms of the Ordinance, the temporary ban would expire one year from implementation unless extended by the City Council.
-The Ordinance was implemented January 3, 2019 and expired on January 3, 2021.
-City Council action is requested on February 9, 2021, to extend and make permanent the ban on the sale of certain flavored tobacco products in Long Beach.
+The Ordinance was implemented on January 3, 2019 and expired on January 3, 2021.
+City Council action is requested on February 9, 2021, to repeal LBMC Chapter 5.94 and amend LBMC Chapter of 5.81 to include a permanent ban on the sale of certain flavored tobacco products in Long Beach.